 The cells of all living organisms are composed of biological molecules.
-Proteins, carbohydrates and lipids are three of the key groups of biological
+Proteins, carbohydrates and lipids are three of the key groups of biological macromolecules that are essential for life.
+A study of the structure of these macromolecules allows a better understanding of their functions in living organisms.

-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: Where appropriate, this section should include diagrams to represent molecular structure and bonding. (a) how hydrogen bonding occurs between water molecules, and relate this, and other properties of water, to the roles of water for living organisms A range of roles that relate to the properties of water, including solvent, transport medium, coolant and as a habitat AND roles illustrated using examples of prokaryotes and eukaryotes.
-HSW2, HSW8 (b) the concept of monomers and polymers and the importance of condensation and hydrolysis reactions in a range of biological molecules (c) the chemical elements that make up biological To include: molecules C, H and O for carbohydrates C, H and O for lipids C, H, O, N and S for proteins C, H, O, N and P for nucleic acids (d) the ring structure and properties of glucose as an example of a hexose monosaccharide and the structure of ribose as an example of a pentose monosaccharide To include the structural difference between an α- and a β-glucose molecule AND the difference between a hexose and a pentose monosaccharide. (a) the synthesis and breakdown of a disconbaride (e) the synthesis and breakdown of a disaccharide and polysaccharide by the formation and breakage of glycosidic bonds To include the disaccharides sucrose, lactose and maltose. (f) the structure of starch (amylose and amylopectin), glycogen and cellulose molecules HSW8 (g) how the structures and properties of glucose, starch, glycogen and cellulose molecules relate to their functions in living organisms HSW2, HSW8 (h) the structure of a triglyceride and a phospholipid as examples of macromolecules To include an outline of saturated and unsaturated fatty acids. (i) the synthesis and breakdown of triglycerides by the formation (esterification) and breakage of ester bonds between fatty acids and glycerol how the properties of triglyceride, phospholipid and cholesterol molecules relate to their functions in living organisms To include hydrophobic and hydrophilic regions and energy content illustrated using examples of prokaryotes and eukaryotes.
+Learners should be able to demonstrate and apply their knowledge and understanding of: Where appropriate, this section should include diagrams to represent molecular structure and bonding. (a) how hydrogen bonding occurs between water molecules, and relate this, and other properties of water, to the roles of water for living organisms To include roles that relate to the properties of water; solvent, transport medium, coolant and as a habitat AND roles illustrated using examples of prokaryotes and eukaryotes.
+Learners should be able to apply their knowledge and understanding in the context of prokaryotes and eukaryotes.
+HSW2, HSW8 (b) the concept of monomers and polymers and the importance of condensation and hydrolysis reactions in a range of biological molecules (c) the chemical elements that make up biological molecules To include: molecules C, H and O for carbohydrates C, H and O for lipids C, H, O, N and S for proteins C, H, O, N and P for nucleic acids (d) the ring structure and properties of glucose as an example of a hexose monosaccharide and the structure of ribose as an example of a pentose monosaccharide To include the structural difference between an α - and a β -glucose molecule AND the difference between a hexose and a pentose monosaccharide. (e) the synthesis and breakdown of a disaccharide and polysaccharide by the formation and breakage of glycosidic bonds To include the disaccharides sucrose, lactose and maltose. (f) the structure of starch (amylose and amylopectin), glycogen and cellulose molecules HSW8 (g) how the structures and properties of glucose, starch, glycogen and cellulose molecules relate to their functions in living organisms HSW2, HSW8